Solstice245/m3studio/README.md

   - `Flags`: The functionality of this field is unknown
 - Animation headers should have an exact match between an M3 file and any M3A file applied to the model.
 - In the case you need to change an animation header ID, set the ID value to an empty string and a new random integer will be assigned.
-- To access animation IDs for bones, use the "Edit M3 Animation Headers" button in the Bone tab of the properties editor, or in the Item tab of the Context Menu while in Pose mode.
+- To access animation IDs for bones, use the "Edit M3 Animation Headers" button in the Bone Properties tab, or in the Item tab of the Context Menu while in Pose mode.